ninaperic/first-project/README.md

-# Vintage Clocks
+# Vintage Clocks Shop

-explaining the website
+Vintage Clocks Shop is a website that presents our shop where we sell  clocks.

 ![Screenshot of the website](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)